Should Parents “Wait and See?”

 Perhaps your son/daughter has hit all the other milestones right on time and still has time to be within the average range of meeting this particular milestone.
 Your pediatrician may say that it is early to have that milestone met, and that another month or two won’t hurt to wait considering that your child has been on track prior to this point.
 However, if they can’t really answer this question, or your child has been a little late to hit other milestones, it might be a good idea to follow up with one of the other options below.

 If you want to take matters into your own hands and receive a free evaluation from a local program, your pediatrician should have a phone number or website for you to contact the right person in your area.
 This is a smart move to do early since the wait times for evaluations and treatment can be lengthy due to state regulations (this is a blog for another time- stay tuned).
-You can call right after your appointment and should be able to set something up within a matter of days to weeks.
+You can call right after your appointment and should be able to get an evaluation on the schedule.

-3. “I don’t feel comfortable waiting until our next visit to see if ____ has made progress.
-Do you have a list of local speech-language providers that I could contact?”
+“I don’t feel comfortable waiting until our next visit to see if ____ has made progress.
+Do you have a list of local [speech-language, occupational therapy, physical therapy] providers that I could contact?”

-If you want a faster answer as to if your child is meeting age-based expectations or not, a private practice or private SLP (like myself) can perform either a screening/consultation or an evaluation in as little as a few days from the time that you call.
+If you want a faster answer as to if your child is meeting age-based expectations or not, a private practice or private specialist can perform either a screening/consultation or an evaluation in as little as a few days from the time that you call.
 Most pediatrician offices have a list of local providers, or you could do a quick Google search.
+To talk to one of our professionals in a matter of days, click here!

 I would follow up #3 with this one too:

-4. “I am going to have _____ evaluated by a speech-language pathologist just to make sure there isn’t something that we can do now.
-Could I please have a referral before I leave today?”
+“I am going to have _____ evaluated by a specialist just to make sure there isn’t something that we can do now.
+Could I please have a referral to [Occupational Therapist, Physical Therapist, Speech-Language Pathologist] before I leave today?”

 The point of this blog is that you don’t need to just take what your pediatrician is saying and agree.
 You can ask questions.
 You can make your own decisions.